jme/shannon-rust/README.md

  This is an update to a previous version posted last year.
 Since then rust has undergone many changes, including upheaval in the IO libraries, and those changes required some rewriting.

- Also, the [original branch](https://github.com/jme/shannon-rust/tree/original) version included some variant methods of binning which have been reduced in the current branch (master) to only a plain buffer oriented function that is a similar as possible to the corresponding function of the original.
+ Also, the [original branch](https://github.com/jme/shannon-rust/tree/original) version included some variant methods of binning which have been reduced in the current branch (master) to only a plain buffer oriented function that is as similar as possible to the corresponding function of the original.

 ## howto